HallMatthew314/advent-of-code/confessions.md

 	This lack of information made it troublesome to debug my solution.
 	I was confident that the process I had devised would work, but I wasn't getting anything meaningful when I ran my code.
 	After checking the subreddit, I saw some example outputs and realised what the problem was.
-	The height of the example solutions I saw was 6, which was also stated in the proble, description.
+	The height of the example solutions I saw was 6, which was also stated in the problem description.
-	However, I had declared the height to be 8 in my code.
+	However, I declared the height to be 8 in my code.
 	I changed this to 6 and the output was much more legible, as well as providing the correct solution.
 </details>